Paying down debt can be a long, hard road. Make it easier with some simple tricks. You’ll be surprised what happens when you break up your paycheck!

 So I got to wondering how else we could use this idea.

-So we opened an account that I called “Heat Bill”.
+So we opened ANOTHER savings account that I called “Heat Bill”.
 I set up an automatic withdrawal from our checking account that will deposit into this account every month.

 It’s lazy-proof.